BlossomFox/BlossomOS/README.md

 # Blossom OS

-My Customized/Tweaked Operating Systems
+My Customized/Tweaked Operating Systems.

-and so On. everything is subject to change in this disc
+everything is subject to change in this disc.